sigurdrg/api-examples/VueSampleApplication/README.md

 ## Configuration

-Edit [src/config.js](./src/config.js), add your user ID and API client keys. **This is a sample application, never store these secret keys in a client application!**.
+Edit [src/config.js](./src/config.js), add your user ID and API client keys.

+**This is a sample application, never store these secret keys in a client application!**

 Images used in this sample application are taken from [pixabay.com](https://pixabay.com/) and requires no attribution.